Associate Professor, FACES Director

 FACES Graduate Research Assistant

-Janelle Johnson is a Ph.D. student in the Teacher Education and Learning Sciences: Educational Equity program at North Carolina State University.
+Janelle Johnson is a Ph.D. candidate in the Teacher Education and Learning Sciences: Educational Equity program at North Carolina State University.
 She gained a B.A. in Psychology at NC State as well, where she worked as an undergraduate research assistant in the Family Studies Lab.
 After completing her M.A.
 Psychology program at Chapman University in California, she began her professional career in systemic therapy.
 Currently, she is the Co-Owner and Clinical Director of a therapy and consulting group practice in Garner, NC.
 Her interests include leadership development methods for students with invisible disabilities, the intersection of mental health and other marginalized identities, and systemic change in education and healthcare.

 Jetta K. Lewis, MA